 Uncrystallised funds pension lump sum

-These FAQ are for financial advisers only.
+These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 April 2015 Back to results
+They are based on our understanding of legislation at the date of publication24 October 2016 Back to results

 To be an UFPLS:

 - The lump sum must be paid on or after 6 April 2015 from uncrystallised funds in a money purchase arrangement.